 Using Personal Pronouns

 Bill took Bill's ball and went to Bill's home.
 Does that sound funny?
-That's why we have personal pronouns like "he."
-You will learn how personal pronouns make your writing sound so much friendlier!
+That's why we have personal pronouns like he.
+Learn how personal pronouns make your writing sound so much friendlier!

 categories